orbeon/orbeon-forms-doc/Form-Runner-~-Wizard-View.md

 ## See also

 - [[Wizard XBL component|Form Runner ~ XBL Components ~ Wizard]]
-- [Form Runner Wizard View](http://blog.orbeon.com/2012/12/form-runner-wizard-view.html): a blog post which introduces to the feature, including and a video
+- [Form Runner Wizard View](http://blog.orbeon.com/2012/12/form-runner-wizard-view.html): a blog post which introduces to the feature, with a video